 The writing style of The Odyssey is exactly like that of classical poetry, which is elevated or formal.
 As it is written in poetic form, it is a dactylic hexameter with repetitive use of phrases and cliches common during those times.
 The use of deus ex machina has made it more interesting for general readers, while the metrical pattern has added to its melody.
 For literary devices, Home resorts to metaphors, extended metaphors, similes, and repetitions.

 Analysis of the Literary Devices in The Odyssey

 - Action: The main action of the epic comprises the homeward journey of the great Grecian hero, Odysseus.
 The rising action occurs when Odysseus gets freed from the clutches of Calypso and leaves her island for his home but faces a sea storm and loses his ship.
 The falling action occurs when he reaches home and joins his son, Telemachus, to kill the suitors.

-- Anaphora: The epic shows examples of anaphora such as,
+- Anaphora: The below sentences are examples of anaphora,

 i.
 Not once have we held assembly, met in session

 since King Odysseus sailed away in the hollow ships.

 Who has summoned us now —one of the young men,

 ii.
 “Ah what a wicked man you are, and never at a loss.